testing-blaze/testingblazeframework/README.md

 * #### Live Reporting Portal Integration (Provides execution summary and categorise failuers into bugs and maintenance)
 * #### Detailed Automation Report (Generated with each execution and contains all logs and screenshots)
 * #### Built In Gherkins And Cucumber Integrated Parameterization
-* #### Tests written for a computer browser can also be execute on a mobile device browser without any change to tests (Same DOM only).
+* #### Tests written for a computer browser can also be executed on a mobile device browser without any change to tests (Same DOM only).

 ### Built With